zdravkov/kendo-docs/framework/excel/extract-datasoruce.md

 # Requirements

-Kendo UI API allows you to create Excel documents from any data set, and save it to a client machine.
-This means that you can extract the data stored in a Kendo UI DataSource into an Excel file.
+Kendo UI API allows you to create Excel documents from any data set, and save them to a client machine.
+This way you can extract the data stored in a Kendo UI DataSource into an Excel file.

 ## Extract DataSource to excel